codeholic24/Contribute_unix_shell_script/README.md

 You may come accross lot's of task which took a time for you to come up with the solution.

-such things you can contribute to this repository , so it that it will help other's too.
+such things you can contribute to this repository , so that it will help other's too.

 This Repository will contain 1 file called Question_set